 2Perhaps the most notable example in the history are the Luddites during the Industrial Revolution (Mokyr, 1992).
-The Luddites and the interaction of political power and economic development are discussed in detail for example in Chapter 3 in Acemoglu and Robinson (2012).
+The Luddites and the interaction of political power and economic development are discussed in detail, for example, in Chapter 3 in Acemoglu and Robinson (2012).
 In more recent times, the decline in the U.S. manufacturing jobs after the increased foreign competition from China has contributed to heightened political polarization (Autor et al., 2020)

 policy: an eligibility cutoff for the policy and geographical differences in land productivity.
 First, farms had to have at least two hectares of arable field in cultivation to be eligible for field reservation.
 Second, since the policy offered the same compensation per field hectare everywhere in the country, the contract was more attractive to farmers in low-productivity regions.
-I combine these two sources of variations in a difference-in-differences design by comparing the difference between eligible and non-eligible small-scale farms in both lowand high-productivity regions.
+I combine these two sources of variation in a difference-in-differences design by comparing the difference between eligible and non-eligible small-scale farms in both low- and high-productivity regions.
 The estimate gives the difference in the effect of the policy in different productivity regions.
 Since the policy also affected the high-productivity regions, although more moderately, the estimates can be interpreted as lower bounds of the true effect of the policy.

-I draw data from multiple novel sources to facilitate the analysis.
+I draw data from multiple novel sources.
 Most importantly, I use the Agricultural Census 1969, for which I scanned over 290,000 original documents from the National Archives.
-I employ a deep learning algorithm, that I developed specifically for hand-written text in standard forms, to digitize the scanned documents into data.
-These data are necessary for my analysis as they include details on farms-most importantly the field area that determines eligibility for field reservation.
-Additionally, I restored novel farm register data from Statistics Finland's archives which allows me to connect the farms from the Agricultural Census to farmer IDs and then to other data sources.
+I employ a deep learning algorithm that I developed specifically for hand-written text in standard forms to digitize the scanned documents into data.
+These data are necessary for my analysis as they include information on the field area that determines eligibility for field reservation.
+Additionally, I discovered novel farm register data from Statistics Finland's archives, which allows me to link the farms from the Agricultural Census to farmers' individual identifiers and, hence, to other data sources.

-My findings indicate that after the policy's introduction, eligible small-scale (part-time) farmers in low-productivity regions were more likely to stop farming than their counterparts in high-productivity areas.3 While the reform did not affect farmers' income or location choice, it had a substantial intergenerational effect.
+My findings show that after the policy's introduction, eligible small-scale (part-time) farmers in low-productivity regions were more likely to stop farming than their counterparts in high-productivity areas.3 While the reform did not affect farmers' income or location choice, it had a substantial intergenerational effect.
 The children of the farmers end up earning about 700 euros more (in 2020 prices) corresponding to a 2.7% increase in their yearly income compared to the children in the high-productivity regions.

 I then examine the mechanisms behind the effects on income.
-The effects are largely driven by occupational choice while location and education do not appear to play a role.
+The effects are largely driven by occupational choice, while location and education do not appear to play a role.
 For this analysis, I form a measure for each municipality, six-digit occupation, and education codes on average earned income.
-I find that the treated children end up in occupations that pay more on average while the impact on average earned income in municipalities or education degrees are statistically non-significant.
-I also study these mechanisms by adding outcome-based fixed effects of the municipality, education, and occupation categories on the main specification one at a time.
-This analysis suggests that occupations explain over 80 % of the earnings effect.
+I find that the treated children end up in occupations that pay more on average, while the impact on average earned income in municipalities or education degrees is statistically non-significant.
 These children are more likely to work in office and administration, like secretaries or tellers, and in managerial roles.
 They are less likely to be agricultural workers or in the armed forces.
 This concludes the evidence that the field reservation policy did accelerate structural transformation by reallocating the children of the farmers into higher productivity occupations.